"What About Adhesions, Pericardium Closing and Heart Valve Reoperations?" Asks Judy

 Personally, I don't find reoperations greatly different with open or closed pericardium.
 Most reoperations are relatively routine and low risk, though certainly not all.
 We don't know yet whether reoperating after placement of CorMatrix will make a clear difference.

 I hope this helped all of us learn more about adhesions, pericardium closing and reoperations.
 Thanks to Judy for her question and thanks to Dr. Craig Smith for his clinical insight.
-If you are interested to learn more about Dr. Craig Smith, please click here.
+To learn more about Dr. Craig Smith, please click here to see his surgeon profile.

 Keep on tickin!